General Academic Requirements for ME Graduate Degrees

 Time Table for Appeals

-- When grades are posted after the semester, the ME Graduate Office will review all ME graduate students’ grades.
+- When grades are completely posted after the semester (which may extend into the following semester), the ME Graduate Office will review all ME graduate students’ grades.

 - The ME Graduate Office will identify all students not meeting the academic grade and research requirements.

 - Students having a GPA below 2.75 after twelve or more credit hours will receive a letter informing them that they are being dismissed from the ME program.
 The letter will be sent via email to the student and Major Professor.

 - The student will be given a specified due date for submitting an appeal in the dismissal letter.
 The appeal must be a written letter to the ME Graduate Committee by the student explaining the contributing circumstances and explaining why those circumstances no longer exist and the way things will be different going forward.
 Accompanying the student’s letter must be a letter written by a member of the student’s Advisory Committee, preferably the Major Professor, and preferably signed by the Advisory Committee members supporting the appeal, explaining the reason the student should be allowed to continue in the graduate program and outlining the process put in place to assist the student to succeed.

 - The notification to the Purdue Graduate School and the effect on the coming semester’s registration will be delayed to allow for the appeal process to take place.
 If no appeal is made, or if the appeal is denied, the student’s registration will be canceled and the Purdue Graduate School notified that the student has been dismissed from the program.